Deerfield, Illinois: Public schools

 Deerfield is served by Deerfield School District 109, which operates four public elementary schools (Kipling, South Park, Walden, and Wilmot) and two public middle schools (Caruso and Shepard).
 The majority of Deerfield's children go on to attend Deerfield High School; however, a small portion attend Highland Park High School (both of which comprise Township High School District 113).
 Deerfield High School has consistently been ranked as a top school in the state.

 At one time, District 109 contained as many as eight elementary schools.
 However, Maplewood, Woodland Park, Briarwood, and Cadwell were all closed beginning in the 1970s through the 1980s and their students absorbed by the four larger, remaining elementary schools.
 A small part of the far southwestern side of the village is in Aptakisic-Tripp Community Consolidated School District 102 and Stevenson High School's area, with some students living in that area.

-The Superintendent of District 109 is currently Mike Simeck and the Superintendent of District 113 is Dr. Bruce Law.
+The superintendent of District 109 is currently Mike Simeck, and the superintendent of District 113 is Dr. Bruce Law.

 Private schools

-The village is the home to a Conservative Jewish school, Rochelle Zell Jewish High School and two Montessori schools.
+The village is the home to a Conservative Jewish school, Rochelle Zell Jewish High School and a few Montessori schools.
 Holy Cross School, a Catholic elementary and middle school, used to operate in Deerfield but closed at the conclusion of the 2017–2018 school year.

 Colleges and universities

 Trinity International University, a private Christian university, is headquartered in Deerfield.
 Located on their Deerfield campus is Trinity Evangelical Divinity School.
-The headquarters of the World Evangelical Alliance is also co-located on the Deerfield Campus.
+The headquarters of the World Evangelical Alliance is also co-located on the Deerfield campus.

 Infrastructure

 Transportation

-Deerfield has two Metra stations connecting it to Chicago Union Station, Deerfield and Lake Cook Road, both on the Milwaukee District/North Line.
-Several Pace busses, routes 627, 631, 632, 633, 634, and 635, connect the Lake Cook Road station to corporate offices in the area during rush hour periods.
-Deerfield is also served by Pace Bus routes 471, 473 and 626.
-Two Amtrak services, the Empire Builder and the Hiawatha Service, pass through but do not stop in Deerfield.
+Deerfield has two Metra stations connecting it to Chicago Union Station, Deerfield and Lake Cook Road, both on the Milwaukee District North Line.
+Several Pace buses, routes 627, 631, 632, 633, 634, and 635, connect the Lake Cook Road station to corporate offices in the area during rush hour periods.
+Deerfield is also served by Pace Bus route 471.
+Two Amtrak services, the Empire Builder and the Hiawatha, pass through but do not stop in Deerfield.

 Deerfield is connected to several arterial roadways and interstate highways, including Deerfield Road, Lake-Cook Road, Illinois Route 43, I-94 and I-294.

 O'Hare International Airport is the nearest airport to Deerfield.

-Deerfield has several bike trails, including trails that connect to neighboring communities, Lake Michigan, the Chicago Botanic Garden and the Des Plaines River Trail.
+Deerfield has several bike trails, including some that connect to neighboring communities, Lake Michigan, the Chicago Botanic Garden and the Des Plaines River Trail.

+In the 1990s, Deerfield was one of six communities that competed to receive a prototype personal rapid transit system that the Regional Transit Authority was planning to build.
+A proposal by Rosemont was instead selected, and such a system was ultimately never built.